top of page

 • A U.S. tech company hiring an engineer under the H-1B visa is both the petitioner and the employer.

-• But in entertainment or sports, the roles might be split.
-An agent may be your petitioner, while multiple employers hire you for different gigs.
+• In other fields, like entertainment or sports, the two roles might differ.
+An agent may function as your petitioner, while multiple employers may hire you for various gigs.

 Why Does the Distinction Matter?

-Knowing the difference between petitioner and employer is important for:
+Knowing the difference between petitioner and employer is crucial for several reasons:

-• Filing the correct visa: Some visas require a specific type of petitioner.
+• Filing the correct visa: Some visas necessitate a specific type of petitioner.

-• Understanding legal responsibilities: The petitioner is responsible for submitting correct information to USCIS.
+• Understanding legal responsibilities: The petitioner must provide accurate information to USCIS.

-• Preparing documents: If your petitioner is not your employer, you may need contracts, agent agreements, or itineraries.
+• Document preparation: If the petitioner is not your employer, you may need contracts, agent agreements, or itineraries.

 Common Visas and How Employer vs Petitioner Works